— Ira Heilveil, Ph.D.

 Ira Heilveil is a clinical psychologist, board certified behavior analyst, and private pilot.
 He grew up around New York city, moving from the Bronx to Queens to Brooklyn, with a quick stopover in Framingham, Massachusetts when he was 10.
 In high school he moved to Orange County, California, and then entered the U.C. system, first going to Irvine and then graduating from Santa Cruz, with a major in psychology, and minors in writing and photography.
 He received his master’s in psychology from Murray State University in Kentucky and a Ph.D. from CSPP in Los Angeles.

-His original research interests focused on double bind theory and nonverbal behavior, although he has done some research in autism and the prediction of violence as well.
 He maintained a private practice as a psychologist for many years in Westwood and Glendale, and in the 1980’s worked first at the San Fernando Valley Child Guidance Clinic and then at Verdugo Mental Health Center, where he was the asst. clinical director.
-In 1988 he started his own company, which eventually developed into Pacific Child and Family Associates, and ultimately re-branded as Autism Learning Partners.
+In 1988 he started his own company, which developed into Pacific Child and Family Associates, and ultimately re-branded as Autism Learning Partners.
 After roughly 25 years at the helm, his association with the company that came to a close.
 Currently, he is asst. clinical professor of psychiatry at UCLA School of Medicine, and president and CEO of Touchstone Educational Consultants.